SyncfusionExamples/how-to-change-the-expander-icon-in-tree-grid/README.md

-# How to change the expander icon in TreeGrid(SfTreeGrid)?
+# How to change the expander icon in TreeGrid?

-## About the sample
-This example illustrates how to change the expander icon in TreeGrid(SfTreeGrid)?

 The default symbol of expander is +/- in [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) (SfTreeGrid).
 You can be able to change the tree grid expander by customizing the [TreeGridExpander](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.TreeGridExpander.html) style.